telerik/xaml-docs/controls/radvirtualgrid/getting-started/getting-started.md

 #### __Figure 1: RadVirtualGrid populated with data__
 ![RadVirtualGrid populated with data](images/RadVirtualGrid_GettingStarted_01.png)

-### HeaderValueNeeded

-Through this event the appearance of the row and column headers can be controlled.
-The event arguments provide the following properties:

-* __HeaderOrientation__: Enumeration through which has two values: __Horizontal__ and __Vertical__.
-The first one sets the value to the Row Header, whereas the second one sets the value to the Column Header.

-* __Index__: Sets the index of the Header.

-* __Value__: The actual value to be applied to the Header.

 ## Resetting the Capacity to the Initial Row and Column Count

 As inserting rows and columns does not affect the __InitialRowCount__ and __InitialColumnCount__ properties, __RadVirtualGrid__ supports resetting its capacity to the values that are set to them.
 This can be done through the following methods: